Creating a great customer experience (CX) is important—but where do you start?

 Customer Effort Score is a powerful survey for people evaluating how users reached the intended result.

 There are particular sections of the customer journey, such as onboarding or checkout, that are good targets for CES.
 If you anticipate roadblocks, you can trigger a CES survey and see how customers faired.

 How to best create and deliver CES surveys?

 The best way to create a Customer Effort Score survey is using existing survey software, which has CES built-in.
 This method allows you to select CES survey and quickly get surveys out to respondents.

-CES surveys can be delivered across a number of channels, including website, in-app, email, and text message.
+CES surveys can be delivered across a number of channels, including website, in-app, and email.
 Given that effort is related to a particular interaction, sending a follow-up email with a survey link is the best practice.